-Arrive on the island in style by taking the European Coastal Airlines seaplane from Split to Jelsa before picking up a taxi to Hvar Town itself.
-Rent an open-topped car or a scooter from Luka Rent in order to explore gorgeous out-of-town beaches like Uvala Dubovica and Grebišće.
+Arrive in style by taking the European Coastal Airlines seaplane from Split to Jelsa before picking up a taxi to Hvar Town.
+After being blown-away by its medieval charms, explore Stari Grad Plain and Start Grad historic centre — both UNESCO World Heritage sites.

 5. Best for Riviera-style chic: Rovinj